George G. Junkin

 George Garnett Junkin (November 19, 1839 – February 22, 1895) was a teacher, member of the Confederate Army, lawyer, county superintendent of schools, judge of the County Court, and Commonswealth's attorney.

+Personal life

 Junkin was born in Milton, Pennsylvania.
 His father was Rev. David Xavier Junkin, D. D., a renowned minister.
 Junkin was a nephew of Rev. George Junkin, D. D., who became president of Washington College (predecessor of Washington and Lee University).

 Ganett graduated from Washington College in Virginia in 1859.
 He came to Christiansburg as an assistant to Captain W. C. Hagan and taught at Montgomery Male Academy Christiansburg, Virginia.

 On November 5, 1862, he married Betty Montague November 5, 1862.
 Her father was R. D. Montague, Esq., who clerked for the circuit and county courts in the area.
 They had 12 children.

 A Presbyterian, he was a church deacon and member of the board of trustees of Washington & Lee University.